 In no particular order this tour visits; Ferrari, Siena, Porsche, Goodwood, Portofino, Sirmione, Cannes, Spa, Col de Turini, Nurburgring – Nordschleife, Route Napoleon, The Pistenklause, Cinque Terra, Stelvio Pass (twice), St Bernard Pass (both), Furka Pass, St Moritz, Cortina, Mercedes Museum and so many special little places that you will have to come along to find.

 As with all Driving Adventures tours this trip is all about having a good time.
 Nice cars, good friends, brilliant roads in some of the most beautiful locations on earth in company with like-minded adventurers.
 The tour represents the highest standards of organization, first-rate hotels and exquisite dining.
-There are even road books, detailing the exact route (although an up to date Sat-Nav system is essential).
+There are even road books, detailing the exact route.
 I will also be there as a guide to smooth the way and ensure that each guest has the best experience possible.

 These are events organised as rallies, but without the restrictions and limitations of a competition event.
 There is no competition timing.
 Guests are given detailed road books that explain the correct route as well as a short history of the areas traveled.
 Roads are selected for the driving enjoyment.
 Unlike competition events, guests will be free to set their own agenda for the day.
 You can choose between a sleep-in and a leisurely breakfast or an early start with stops along the way to more closely inspect the local colour or you could short-cut the scheduled route and hurry to you destination for a swim or spa before dinner with the group.
 You can even arrange to skip a night or two to take in a special side trip.
 It IS your holiday.
 The tour package includes, all Hotels and breakfast each morning, Options you may choose include, a new Renault RS or Peugeot lease car or the special Goodwood package that includes, entry tickets into the Goodwood Revival, Grandstand seating for all 3 days, Lunches and Accommodation close to the event.